 An external speaker is anyone who is not a learner or a member of the CITB staff.

-CITB may organise opportunities for learners to hear from external speakers.
-CITB may also let their premises to external organisations for community events.
-In both these cases, CITB has a responsibility to ensure that the organisation is suitable.
+CITB may organise opportunities for learners to hear from external speakers or let its premises to external organisations for community events.
+In both cases, CITB is responsible for ensuring that the organisation is suitable.